imobanco/drf-api-domain/README.rst

 =============
 Access the `local server`_ and browse the api.

-You may interact with the API via browser or via http request softwares such as [Insomnia](#insomnia-setup)
+You may interact with the API via browser or via http request softwares such as `insomnia`_